 Train agents to utilize self-service features

-Nearly 3 out of 4 consumers prefer to solve customer service issues on their own.
+In recent studies, 3 out of 4 consumers prefer to solve customer service issues on their own.
 It is likely that your agents feel the same way.
 Workforce management software provides agents the ability to manage their own schedules and leverage self-teaching tools.
 Empower your agents by teaching them to utilize these tools and you’ll increase productivity and improve morale—with the added bonus of freeing up management to focus on broader company initiatives.

 Get the buy-in of your remote workers